-If you are thinking of traveling to Africa, then gorilla trekking should certainly be on your bucket list.
+If you are thinking of travelling to Africa, then gorilla trekking should certainly be on your bucket list.
 Mountain gorillas live in the wild, so trekking into their natural habitat is the only way to catch a peek.
 There are less than 900 mountain gorillas in existence, and gorilla trekking offers you a rare opportunity to observe these majestic creatures in their everyday routine and interaction.

 Gorilla Tours in Uganda

 Mountain gorillas can only live in the dense forests of Uganda’s Bwindi Impenetrable Forest National Park and along with the dormant volcanic Virunga mountain range that stretches across Rwanda’s Volcanoes National Park, Virunga National Park in the Democratic Republic of the Congo, and Uganda’s Mgahinga Gorilla National Park.
 18 families habituate the parks, and 17 of them are in Bwindi Impenetrable Forest National Park – all set up for tourism.
-In this park, gorilla trekking starts from any one of its four peeks.
+In this park, gorilla trekking starts from any one of its four peaks.

 Best Time to Plan Gorilla Tours in Uganda

 The good news is that gorilla trekking can be done at any time of the year.
-Uganda experiences two main seasons throughout the year – the wet and dry season.
+Uganda experiences two main seasons throughout the year – the wet and dry seasons.
 If you plan to trek mountain gorillas, you should know that it is an intense experience and can take an entire day.
-It is led by a guide who explains the ecology and behavior of the gorillas along the way.
+It is led by a guide who explains the ecology and behaviour of the gorillas along the way.
 The dry season is the best time for gorilla tours in Uganda.
 It starts in June, July, August, September, and December, January, and February.

 Gorilla permits are always in high demand, so it is recommended that you obtain yours six months before setting off for your actual trek, especially during the peak months of the dry season.
 A gorilla permit costs $600 for foreign non-residents, and if you want to embark on a gorilla habituation experience, you will need $1500 to secure your license, which gets you a whole day and 4 hours of encounter with the fascinating mountain gorillas.